microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/activitystatistics-get.md

 ## Response

-If successful, this method returns a `200 OK` response code and the requested collection of [activityStatistics](../resources/activitystatistics.md) objects in the response body.
+If successful, this method returns a `200 OK` response code and the requested [activityStatistics](../resources/activitystatistics.md) object in the response body.

 ## Example